epulla/moodle-api-handler/README.md

+> [!CAUTION]
+> This project has been discontinued.
+However it will remain as open-sourced if anyone want to contribute 😄

 # What is?

 Moodle API Handler is an open-source tiny app that helps to manage your [API functions from Moodle](https://docs.moodle.org/dev/Web_service_API_functions) (you can read more about Moodle WebServices [here](https://docs.moodle.org/dev/Web_service_API_functions)).
 Here's what you can do: